-Demographics are still very important because we can only start to understand how people think by first knowing who they are.
+Demographics are important because we can only start to understand how people think by first knowing who they are.

-Demographics don’t tell you everything, but they’re a great place to start.
-To understand your target market even further, lets dive into number 2.
+Demographics don’t tell you everything, but they’re a great place to start when coming up with target market examples.
+To understand your target market even further, let’s dive into number 2.

 By segmenting our audience on this deeper level, we can market to them in an even more focused manner.

-Psychographics are key to defining your target audience.
+Psychographics are key to defining your target market.
 Great brands always have an eye on their target audience’s behavior and thinking.

 3. Wants and Desires